vutukuriajay2241/hra-previews/markdown/pilot1.md

 ### Description

-This preview compares experimental data used in the “Human Digital Twin: Automated Cell Type Distance Computation and 3D Atlas Construction in Multiplexed Skin Biopsies” paper to the anatomical structures, cell types, and biomarkers in the skin master ASCT+B table, [see also] (https://hubmapconsortium.github.io/ccf-releases/v1.1/docs/asct-b/skin.html).
+This preview compares experimental data used in the “Human Digital Twin: Automated Cell Type Distance Computation and 3D Atlas Construction in Multiplexed Skin Biopsies” paper to the anatomical structures, cell types, and biomarkers in the skin master ASCT+B table, [see also](https://hubmapconsortium.github.io/ccf-releases/v1.1/docs/asct-b/skin.html).

 This so-called ASCT+B Reporter Comparison visualization was designed for different stakeholders:
 <!-- Add bullet points -->

 1. Researchers interested to compare their experimental data with existing ASCT+B master tables to confirm existing AS/CT/B and identify novel contributions.
-2. Atlas designers interested to understand and improve quality and coverage of the Human Reference Atlas, [see] (https://www.nature.com/articles/s41556-021-00788-6).
+2. Atlas designers interested to understand and improve quality and coverage of the Human Reference Atlas, [see](https://www.nature.com/articles/s41556-021-00788-6).
 3. Editors/Reviewers interested to understand what AS, CT, B a new atlas publication adds.
 (4) Funders/other decision makers that want to know what old/new AS, CT, B a proposed experiment adds.

 The visualization uses the ASCT+B Reporter at https://hubmapconsortium.github.io/ccf-asct-reporter to compare an ASCT+B table that documents all AS, CT, B used in a paper (or proposed experiment) to the most recent ASCT+B Master table.

 Specifically, we compare GE Skin data to the skin ASCT+B table, the interactive visualization is below.
-Videos on ASCT+B Reporter usage and code [documentation]  (https://hubmapconsortium.github.io/ccf-asct-reporter/).
+Videos on ASCT+B Reporter usage and code [documentation](https://hubmapconsortium.github.io/ccf-asct-reporter/).

 ### Atlas Details

 The Human Reference Atlas (HRA) aims to map all of the cells of the human body to advance biomedical research and clinical practice.
-Please see [Perspective paper] (https://www.nature.com/articles/s41556-021-00788-6) that presents collaborative work by members of 17 international consortia on two essential and interlinked parts of the HRA:
+Please see [Perspective paper](https://www.nature.com/articles/s41556-021-00788-6) that presents collaborative work by members of 17 international consortia on two essential and interlinked parts of the HRA:
 1. Three-dimensional representations of anatomy that are linked to tables
 2. Tables that name and interlink major anatomical structures, cell types, plus biomarkers (ASCT+B).
 The paper also discusses four examples that demonstrate the practical utility of the HRA.

 ### Experimental Data Details

-The experimental skin data used here is detailed in “Human Digital Twin: Automated Cell Type Distance Computation and 3D Atlas Construction in Multiplexed Skin Biopsies” ** bioarxiv #. **
+The experimental skin data used here is detailed in “Human Digital Twin: Automated Cell Type Distance Computation and 3D Atlas Construction in Multiplexed Skin Biopsies” **bioarxiv #.**

 ### Contributors
-** Skin Data: ** Soumya Ghose, Chrystal Chadwick, Elizabeth McDonough, Sanghee Cho, Johnhan Ho, Arivarasan Karunamurthy, Anup Sood, Yousef Al-Kofahi, Louis Falo & Fiona Ginty
+**Skin Data:** Soumya Ghose, Chrystal Chadwick, Elizabeth McDonough, Sanghee Cho, Johnhan Ho, Arivarasan Karunamurthy, Anup Sood, Yousef Al-Kofahi, Louis Falo & Fiona Ginty

-** ASCT+B Reporter Visualization: ** Hrishikesh Paul, Bruce W Herr II, Ellen M Quardokus, Sai Ajay Vutukuri, Mac Vogelsang, Nikhil Mahadevaswamy, Katy Börner
+**ASCT+B Reporter Visualization:** Hrishikesh Paul, Bruce W Herr II, Ellen M Quardokus, Sai Ajay Vutukuri, Mac Vogelsang, Nikhil Mahadevaswamy, Katy Börner

 ### Attribution